weberdaniel/reactive-cpp/README.md

 ## Aims and Goals

-The goal of this project is to implement an Erlang supervision hierarchy inside a C++ high performance application, as closly as possible resembling the principles of Erlang, but in the domain of high performance computing.
+The goal of this project is to implement a supervision hierarchy inside a C++ high performance application.

 ## Limitations

-Currently one_for_one, one_for_all, rest_for_one strategy is implemented,
-but not simple_one_for_one.
-Also currently this only works with function object (functor) based actors, not class based actors or function based actors.
+simple_one_for_one strategy is missing.
+Only works with function object based actors.

 ## Contribution

 In SCRUM you usually find a DEFINITION OF DONE, telling what is expected of the code quality.
-In this case there is no scrum team, but still a Definition of Done is used as far as possible (Reviews are not always possible) - still i have to admit - whithout a proper review process working alone will never be comparable to working in a SCRUM team.
+In this case there is no scrum team, but still a Definition of Done is used as far as possible.

 ### The Definition of Done: